Adam B. Schaeffer

 James has accumulated extensive experience using voter files and related campaign data for field experiments and political microtargeting.
 Areas of particular interest include field experiments on messaging, political and charitable fundraising and volunteer recruitment and retention.
 He received a Ph.D. in political science from the University of Chicago.

-ES-11 (a pseudonym to protect her independence as an academic researcher) is director of statistics and modeling at Evolving Strategies.
-She is Professor in the Departments of Political Science and Statistics at a major U.S. research University, a Senior Research Scientist at the National Center for Supercomputing Applications.
+ES-11 (a pseudonym to protect their independence as an academic researcher) is director of statistics and modeling at Evolving Strategies.
+ES-11 is Professor at a major U.S. research University and affiliated with a leading-edge supercomputing facility.

-She is an expert statistician, with a particular interest in high-level “big” data analysis and modeling.
+ES-11 is an expert statistician, with a particular interest in high-level “big” data analysis and modeling who has published research in political science, statistics, computer science, and operations research.

 ES-9 (a pseudonym to protect his independence as an academic researcher) is a statistician at Evolving Strategies with a personal interest in contemporary politics and research interests in forecasting, monetary policy, and asset pricing.